Insurance & Health

 Can expatriates access public healthcare in Qatar?

-Expatriates can access public healthcare but may need private insurance for complete coverage.
+Expatriates can access public healthcare but may need private insurance for comprehensive coverage.

 How can I apply for health insurance in Qatar?